Mardudunera people: Name

-The ethnonym 'Martuthunira' reflects the word Martuthuni used to denote the lower reaches of the Fortescue River.
+The ethnonym "Martuthunira" reflects the word Martuthuni used to denote the lower reaches of the Fortescue River.
 The ra is a suffix indicating place of origin or provenience.
 Various theories have been advanced to analyse the word in terms of a root martu - not available in the Martuthunira language itself - and the suffix -thuni, the latter recurring in a few toponyms.
-In Yindjibarndi martu means 'place, space, spot.' von Brandenstein proposed an etymology which would make the word mean 'flat-' or 'river-landers'.
+In Yindjibarndi martu means 'place, space, spot'.
+Carl Georg von Brandenstein proposed an etymology which would make the word mean 'flat-' or 'river-landers'.

 Language

 An extensive knowledge of the Martuthunira language exists.
 A several hundred page outline was written by Alan Dench, a student of Peter Austin's, after one of the three remaining speakers, Algy Paterson, approached him asking Dench to preserve the language his own maternal grandmother had once spoken.

 Country

 Alfred Radcliffe-Brown in 1913 gave an estimation that implied that the Mardudunera's traditional lands extended over 3,500 mi2.
 For Norman Tindale, they covered somewhat less, and his estimate was that the tribal area covering roughly 2,100 mi2 in the Pilbara, stretching over the land from the inland ranges to the coastal plain, north of Fortescue River.
 They included a number of islands they would visit in the Dampier Archipelago.
 Recently Alan Dench, an authority on the people, has endorsed Radcliffe-Brown's original determination.
 Their north-eastern boundary is marked by three hills, Mount Leopold, Moondle Hill and Mount McLeod, while Warluru Pool, marks their eastern limits.
 Dench adds that Tindale is incorrect in his island claims, for archaeology has failed to turn up pre-contact traces of their presence on Barrow Island, and modern Mardudunera do not believe it formed part of their world.